- My Account

 |MPC X||v1.0.0||Available in latest MPC software package|

 * The latest MPC Touch Display Link driver is supported officially for macOS 10.13.1 and macOS 10.13.2.
-Users on macOS 10.13.3 may still experience display connectivity problems.
+Users on macOS 10.13.3 and later may still experience display connectivity problems.
 See the MPC Touch Support section below for more information.

 Required: All driver supported products on macOS High Sierra will now require the user to allow the system extension in the Security & Privacy System Preferences.
 After installing the driver, the following pop-up will appear to report that the driver extension has been blocked: